ntotten/ntotten.github.io/_posts/2013-04-05-scaling-out-socket-io-with-windows-azure-service-bus.md

 ---
-date: 2013-04-05 11:41:54
+date: '2013-04-05'
 layout: post
 title: Scaling Out Socket.IO with Windows Azure Service Bus
+description: >-
-description: Build large scale real-time applications with Socket.IO and Windows Azure Services Bus using the Service Bus Store.
+  Build large scale real-time applications with Socket.IO and Windows Azure Services Bus using the Service Bus Store.
 categories:
   - NodeJS
   - Windows Azure
+reirect_from: /2013/04/scaling-out-socket-io-with-windows-azure-service-bus/
 ---

 [Socket.IO](http://socket.io) is a handy tool that makes it easy to build real-time communication into your application.
 If you haven't used Socket.IO before, I recommend reading the [tutorial over on WindowsAzure.com](http://www.windowsazure.com/en-us/develop/nodejs/tutorials/app-using-socketio/).
 This post shows how you can scale out Socket.IO to multiple servers in order to handle many simultaneous connections by using Windows Azure Service Bus as a backing store.